 Hebron, Sansana, South Hebron Hills, Mon 14.1.08, Morning

-Soldiers in all the usual places, smile politely from under their wool hats.
-There are no delays, no lines.
-Children slide with delight down the hill from Tel Rumeida to the Tarpat checkpoint.
-A stream of tap water had frozen during the night.
-The foreign observers reported that there had been stone throwing yesterday near the Maribeh house and Palestinians had been hurt.
+Soldiers are in all the usual places, smiling politely under their woolen hats.
+No one detained, no lines.
+Children enjoy sliding down from Tel Romeda to the Tarpat Crossing on the ice formed by last night’s cold.
+The foreign observers report stone throwing yesterday around the disputed house and wounded among the Palestinians.

-Shuyukh junction- Students, mainly girls, crossed the road where Israeli vehicles continue to travel at very high speeds.
-Isn’t it possible to put a traffic light there, or at least, a white pedestrian crosswalk?
+Isn’t it possible to put up a traffic light or, at least, a crosswalk?